tessercat/pbx-docs/client/notes.md

 and adding local media stream tracks to the RTCPeerConnection object.

-In this implementation of perfect negotiation, the offering peer is the polite peer.
+The offering peer is
+perfect negotiation's
+polite peer.

 ## Accept